Student edition also available here.

 The book does not promote a single normative view of the limits of criminal law, but builds a detailed picture of the limits that exist now and why they exist now.
 This evidence-led approach is particularly important in an ever more interconnected world in which different perceptions of criminal law can lead to profound misunderstandings between countries.
 The Limits of Criminal Law builds picture of what shapes the criminal law, where those limits come from, and what might motivate legal systems to strain, ignore or strengthen those limits.
 Some of the most interesting insights come out of the comparison between German systematic approach and doctrinal limits with English law’s focus on process and judgment on individual questions.

-Matthew Dyson is an Associate Professor in the Faculty of Law, University of Oxford, and Tutorial Fellow of Corpus Christi College.
-Previously, he was a Fellow of Trinity College and Jesus College, Cambridge.
+Matthew Dyson is an Associate Professor in the Faculty of Law, University of Oxford.
 He is an associate member of 6KBW College Hill Chambers, a Research Fellow of the Utrecht Centre for Accountability and Liability Law and Vice President of the European Society for Comparative Legal History.
-He is the editor of Unravelling Tort and Crime (2014), Comparing Tort and Crime (2015), Fifty Years of the Law Commissions (2016) and Regulating Risk Through Private Law (2018).

-Benjamin Vogel is Senior Research Fellow at the Max Planck Institute for Foreign and International Criminal Law in Freiburg, Germany, and sometime a scholar of the German National Merit Foundation.
-He is the editor of the Foreign Review of the Zeitschrift für die gesamte Strafrechtswissenschaft.
-Amongst others, he is the author of monographs on German and English fraud law (2014) and on terrorism financing (2015).
+Benjamin Vogel is Senior Research Fellow at the Max Planck Institute for Foreign and International Criminal Law in Freiburg, Germany.
+He is Assistant Editor of the Foreign Review of the Zeitschrift für die gesamte Straf-rechtswissenschaft.